NICHD-BSPC/termseq-peaks/README.rst

   files.
 The number of peaks falling below the IDR threshold is counted for each pairwise comparison.
 The minimum such number, N, across all pairwise combinations of replicates is used as the final number of peaks to select.

+- All bedGraphs are additionally merged together and peaks are similarly called on that merged signal to get the "oracle" peaks.

 - The oracle peaks are then ranked by their score and the top N peaks are selected as the final peaks.
 The scores in the final peaks are the scores